Mercantilism

 Mercantilism is an economic theory that advocates for government intervention to increase national wealth by maximizing exports and minimizing imports.

-Mercantilism is an economic nationalism for the purpose of building a wealthy and powerful state.
-It dominated Western European economic thought and policy from the 16th to the late 18th centuries.
-The central tenet was that national wealth was measured by the amount of precious metals, such as gold and silver (bullion), held by the state.
-To accumulate this wealth, nations sought to maintain a "favorable balance of trade," meaning the value of exports must exceed the value of imports.
-Under mercantilism, the government played a heavy-handed role in the economy.
-Policies were enacted to protect domestic industries from foreign competition, such as imposing high tariffs on imported manufactured goods and banning the export of raw materials needed for domestic production.
-Colonies were established not only as sources of raw materials but also as exclusive markets for the mother country's finished goods, effectively creating a closed economic system.
+Mercantilism is a system of economic nationalism designed primarily for the purpose of building a wealthy and powerful state.
+It completely dominated Western European economic thought and governmental policy from the late 16th century until the late 18th century.
+The central, non-negotiable tenet of mercantilism was that a nation's absolute wealth and geopolitical power were measured exclusively by the amount of precious metals—specifically gold and silver, known as "bullion"—held within the state's coffers.
+To accumulate this vital wealth, nations sought to maintain a "favorable balance of trade," an economic condition where the total value of a country's exports significantly exceeds the value of its imports.
+Under the regime of mercantilism, the government played a heavy-handed, interventionist role in almost every aspect of the economy.
+Policies were aggressively enacted to protect domestic manufacturing and industries from foreign competition.
+This included imposing punishingly high tariffs on imported manufactured goods and outright banning the export of critical raw materials that were needed for domestic production.
+Colonies were established not just for exploration, but to serve as exclusive sources of cheap raw materials and captive, non-competitive markets for the mother country's expensive finished goods.
+This effectively created a closed, self-sustaining economic loop that enriched the imperial power at the expense of its colonies and trading rivals.
+The mercantilist era was characterized by a belief that the world's wealth was a finite, fixed quantity.
+This led to an intensely competitive international environment, where one nation's economic success was viewed as a direct threat to the prosperity of others.
+This zero-sum worldview provided the intellectual justification for the era's frequent trade wars, colonial expansions, and naval conflicts, as European powers vied for control over limited global resources and lucrative trade routes.

 Key Takeaways